bunyCloud/Solidity-calendar/README.md

 #Calendar Factory
 The Calendar factory is useful for when you need to deploy separate calendar for each user.

-#Telos Calendar
+#Telos Calendar Implementation
 The Telos calendar contract is used by the Calendar Factory as a template implementation for deployments.

-#Calendar One
+#CalendarOne
-Calendar one is my most recent calendar proof of concept.
+CalendarOne is the most recent calendar proof of concept.
 This calendar is designed as a public contract for use by many users.
 There is no factory as only one contract is deployed.
-Here is a summary of Calendar One contract functions:
+Here is a summary of CalendarOne contract functions:

 Sure, here is the same text formatted with Markdown:

-# Smart Contract Overview
+# CalendarOne Contract Overview

 This smart contract represents a calendar system where users can create events, invite others events, update, and accept invitations to calendar events.